 You can’t visit Bergen without venturing out into the spellbinding surrounds.
 One of the nearby highlights is the torrential Steinsdalsfossen Waterfall, reached after a scenic drive along the edge of the Hardangerfjord.
 Stroll along the walkway behind the waterfall for heart-stopping (and refreshing) fun when on a family trip to Europe.

 Denmark’s culinary scene—centered in its appealingly trendy capital, Copenhagen—is more than the ubiquitous custard-centered pastry.
 The crucible of the New Nordic food trend, Copenhagen’s food scene is so well developed that it’s not just at a Michelin-starred restaurant that you’ll sit down to life-altering platefuls.

-And while it’s top of the list for any foodie family’s trip to Europe, this easygoing, friendly city also serves up a smorgasbord of culture, entertainment, and whimsy.
+And while it’s one of the best shopping cities in Europe from food to fashion, this easygoing, friendly city also serves up a smorgasbord of culture, entertainment, and whimsy.
 The Tivoli Gardens wraps it all up in one.